-Provide the following items in the order specified below to complete the content of the application.
-Unless otherwise noted, attachments count toward the application page limitation.
-Your indirect cost rate agreement and proof of non-profit status (if applicable) will not count toward the page limitation.
+All applicants should provide the following items in the order specified below to complete the content of the application.
+Unless otherwise noted, attachments count toward the application page limit.
+Your indirect cost rate agreement and proof of non-profit status (if applicable) will not count toward the page limit.
 Clearly label each attachment.
 You must upload attachments into the application.
-Any hyperlinked attachments will not be reviewed/opened by HRSA.
+HRSA and the objective review committee will not open/review any hyperlinked attachments.